AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 #### Replace Conversion Variable with Classification Variable

-1. From the Analytics toolbar, select **Workspace** and open the workspace we created in [Create a new project in Analysis Workspace](#workspace-project) section of this tutorial.
+1. From the Analytics toolbar, select **Workspace** and open the workspace created in the [Create a project in Analysis Workspace](#create-a-project-in-analysis-workspace) section of this tutorial.

     ![Workspace Button ID](assets/create-analytics-workspace/workspace-report-button-id.png)